 - Life is for Giving – A monthly devotional to go through together with an individual or group exploring where God is calling them, wherever that may be to.

-The focus of our Vocations Sunday pack is the Great Vocations Conversation, our challenge to all Church ministers to commit to having a conversation a month about vocation with someone different from themselves.
+The focus of our Vocations Sunday resources is the Great Vocations Conversation, our challenge to all Church ministers to commit to having one conversation a month about vocation with someone different from themselves.

 Written jointly by Bishop Andrew Watson and Revd Magdalen Smith, this short booklet is filled with prayers, studies and reflections, exploring what the Bible has to say about discerning vocation.
 Read the Church Times review here.